 Girona is justly famous for its Jewish Quarter, considered one of the best preserved Jewish quarters in Western Europe.
 The buildings in steep alleys bordering the Forca housed the Jewish community in the middle ages, until, on the 31st of March 1492, Isabelle of Castile and Ferdinand II of Aragon decided on the expulsion of all Jews from Spain.
 Their fate was rapid, cruel and terrible.
 Now their history can be studied at the Bonstruch Ca Porta Centre where you will find the Museum of the History of the Jews.

 The Arabs also had quite a presence in Girona.
 To get the feel of it, a visit to the Arab Baths beckons.
-To be found in the Capucine Convent, it is a XII century Romanesque building, only the style is Arab.
+Located in the Capucine Convent, it is a XII century Romanesque building, only the style is Arab.
 Consisting of an octagonal pool, a Caldarium (hot steam bath), a Tepidarium (warm room) and a Frigidarium (cold water room), the Frigidarium with its rustic ring vault and dome resting on slender columns is the most interesting.

 The River Onyar splits Girona in two, separating the Old Town from the new city.
 Stand on one of the bridges on a clear day and gaze at the reflection in the river of Las Casas del Onyar, the tall, narrow houses, painted in a variety of pastel colours situated along the banks of the River Onyar.
 Based on architecture in Venise, they were built towards the end of the Middle Ages, and owe their pastel palette to Girona poet and artist, Narcís Comadira.